How to Do a WordPress Database Cleanup

 If you enjoyed reading this article on how to do a WordPress database cleanup, you should check out this one about how to do a WordPress database reset.

-We also wrote about a few related subjects like WordPress database schema, how to find and replace url in WordPress database and how to scan WordPress database for malware.
+We also wrote about a few related subjects like WordPress database schema, how to find and replace URLs in the WordPress database, and how to scan the WordPress database for malware.

 Bogdan Radusinovic